danielHavstad/pipedriveIntegration/readme.md

 Make things async to improve latency, disregarded for now since for task i need for example the creation of organization, before i create person, and so on, and its easier and more readable to just not handle promises.

-Making api call provider classes, setting up the integration itself as pipeline pattern.
+Making api call provider classes, though in some sense this is done by the official php-client so id be reinventing the wheel, maybe i am. setting up the integration itself as pipeline pattern.
 Creating some priority queue job scheduler, or just retry mechanisms for certain error codes of failed api calls.

 Log files with limited timespan, one per day or such. log file backup protocol, could even use blockchain technology (hashchain (merkle tree)) to verify log data has not since been tampered with.
 Use elastic search to index logs and monitor for bad behaviour.

 does not handle case where person might want to be connected to different organizations.

+- Daniel S. H.